 Think about these questions:

-- What parts of the Internet is your child allowed to explore without supervision?
+- What parts of the Internet is your child or teen allowed to explore without supervision?

 - Will technology be restricted to public areas of your house?